ONLINE HELP

 To apply a style to the current text, simply select the desired style.

-Caution: You cannot create styles.
-The styles must be found in the document or imported from an existing document.
+Note: You cannot create styles.
+Styles must be present in the document, or be imported from an existing document.

-• Modification: Allows you to perform searches and replacements, and to use the spelling checker.
+• Editing: Allows you to find, replace and check the spelling of text.

-For more details, see Check spelling based on Hunspell dictionaries.
+For more details on the spelling checker, see Check spelling based on Hunspell dictionaries.

-Remarks: The arrows found at the top of ribbon are used to manage the "Undo/Redo" feature on the Word Processing control.
+Note: Use the arrows at the top of the ribbon to undo or redo the desired actions in the Word Processing control.

 1. On the "Home" tab, in the "Editing" group, click "Find" (or press Ctrl + F).